 After the importing process is completed, you must reboot the device to activate the settings.

 2.7 Save Camera VCA Data

 After saving camera VCA data to your device, you will be able to search the camera VCA data.

-Go to Storage \rightarrow Advanced to enable the function.
+Go to Storage \rightarrow Advanced to enable Save VCA Data via local GUI interface.